.png)

 - Context window revolution: Llama 4 Scout processes 10 million tokens (7,500 pages), transforming document analysis capabilities

-- Real-time capabilities: Grok 3 offers live web integration and current information access
+- Real-time capabilities: Grok 4.1 (thinking mode) ranks #2 on LM Arena (1477 score) with live web integration and current information access

 - Enterprise guidance: Strategic recommendations for coding, research, budget-conscious, and real-time applications